 Parent(s)/Guardian(s) are encouraged to participate as chaperones on field trips as the need arises.
 However, because of safety and liability factors, younger siblings and other school-age siblings are not allowed.
-We do not permit parents not selected as chaperones to join the group at the trip Page 41 • School of the Incarnation Parent and Student Handbook 2019-2020 destination.
+We do not permit parents not selected as chaperones to join the group at the trip destination.